Fort Casey Historical State Park

 The park offers 68 unsheltered picnic tables.
 Picnic sites are first come, first served.

-Note: An additional Special Activity Permit is required for group activities and events such as wedding ceremonies, races, other sports events etc. For additional information and a permit, call the park at (360) 678-4519 or send an email.
+Note: An additional Special Activity Permit is required for group activities and events with 25 or more people such as wedding ceremonies, races, other sports events, etc. For additional information and a permit, call the park at (360) 678-4519 or send an email.

 The Pacific Northwest National Scenic Trail (PNT) is a 1,200-mile-long footpath through some of the most spectacular and scenic terrain in the United States.
 It stretches between the shores of the Pacific Ocean in Olympic National Park and the Rocky Mountains in Montana, connecting the varied landscapes and communities of the Pacific Northwest.